injinj/smhasher/README.md

 And these are graphs for the 64 bit and 128 bit latency as run on a i9-7960X (skylake) using these gnuplot scripts: [plot64lat.gnuplot](plot64lat.gnuplot) and [plot128lat.gnuplot](plot128lat.gnuplot).

+The cmake was changed to use the gcc flag '-march=native'.

 To use the plot scripts, load them in gnuplot like this (I'm using Fedora 28):